derickson/gen-ai-search-studygroup/class/week01/README.md

 % code .
 ```

-## Step 3 use a Python virtual environment
+## Step 3 Use a Python virtual environment

 By default, when you start installing libraries into your Python environment they'll go to the global folder for the Python install.
 This is a huge problem once you are working on different projects that need different versions of libraries for compatibility reasons.
 For this reason, per-project you are going to create a "virtual environment" to keep everything isolated.